-In the photo above she is depicted on the obverse of a gold medallion struck in the early-mid 3rd century AD, found in Abukir, Egypt in 1902.
-The reverse side shows a Nereid, possibly Thetis, riding a sea monster, thought to be a reference to Thetis as the mother of the Homeric hero Achilles, and thus associating the mythic figures with Olympias and her son.
+In the photo above she is depicted on the obverse of gold medallion sstruck in the early-mid 3rd century AD, found in Abukir, Egypt in 1902.
+The reverse side shows a Nereid, possibly Thetis, riding a sea monster, thought to be a reference to Thetis as the mother of the Homeric hero Achilles, and thus associating the mythological figures with Olympias and her son.
 Olympias' family, the Aeacidae, claimed descent from Neoptolemus, son of Achilles.

 These medallions were minted by Roman emperors as gifts for high-ranking officers and officials at the Alexandrian Olympic games, held in Macedonian cities such as Veria (225-250 AD).

 The Bode Museum, Berlin also has several of these medallions, including one of Olympias, three types with different portraits of Alexander and one with a portrait of Emperor Caracalla.

 See photos of all five Berlin Abukir medallions on the

 Alexander the Great page of the MFP People section.